aekrylov/docker-papermc/README.md

 ### MC_MINMEM

-sets the initial memory reservation used, use <size>m for Mb or <size>g for Gb, if this parameter is not set, it is set to MC_MAXMEM, to set the initial size t0 512 Mb
+Sets the initial memory reservation used, use <size>m for Mb or <size>g for Gb, if this parameter is not set, it is set to MC_MAXMEM, to set the initial size t0 512 Mb

     -e MC_MINMEM=512m